Sanglorian/orcus/Orcus Rulebook - current.md

 ### Intelligence Checks

-The GM might call for an Intelligence check when you try to accomplish tasks that require quick-wittedness and rationality, that do not fall under the Arcane, History and Religion skills.
+The GM might call for an Intelligence check when you try to accomplish tasks that require quick-wittedness and rationality, that do not fall under the Arcana, History, and Religion skills.
 Examples might include:

 - Estimating the value of a precious item
 - Recalling lore about a craft or trade

 ### Skill Checks

-Arcana, History and Religion skill checks add your Intelligence modifier.
+Arcana, History, and Religion skill checks add your Intelligence modifier.

 ### Attack Rolls and Damage